 Quintessential college towns make for some of the most unique and accessible destinations in America — each of them have their own personalities and histories.

-And when you’re ready to book, don’t forget to use a travel credit card with the best rewards.
-That way you can rake in the rewards points so you can keep traveling and exploring.
+And when you’re ready to book, don’t forget to use your credit card to earn travel rewards.
+That way you can rake in the rewards and use them to keep traveling and exploring.

 Easy-to-Earn Unlimited Rewards